 This is where rental car insurance comes into play.
-Take a look at the options, and related costs, of this type of coverage below and then use our free tool to start comparing car insurance rates today!
+Take a look at the options and related costs of rental car coverage below, then use our free tool to start comparing car insurance rates today!

 Getting Rental Car Insurance from the Rental Car Agency

 Your first option is to get rental car insurance from the rental car agency.
 Basically, rental car insurance protects you should you be in an accident while driving the rented vehicle.

 Without the coverage, you will be stuck holding the bill and facing a possible law suit from the rental car agency.
 So every time you rent a car, the contract you sign will ask you if you want to get the rental car insurance.